-Finding a past obituary can be a bit challenging, but a number of resources are available.
+Finding an old obituary can be a bit challenging, but a number of resources are available.
 You have the option of searching online or using off-line sources to find the information you need.

 If the death occurred fairly recently, you may be able to find the person's obituary posted online.
 A search for "obituary + online" will give you more than 900,000 hits.
 Here are a few examples of sites that post obituaries online at no charge: Free Obituaries Online offers an extensive list of links to online resources for obituaries.
 Site visitors can will find links to sites from:

 You can also access a number of obituary databases for specific family names.

 Another option from finding a past obituary online is to visit FuneralNet.com.
 Simply type the last name of the person you are looking for into the search box and a list of names (including date and location of death) will appear.
 Clicking on a name will take you directly to that individual's obituary.

 Memorial Online also publishes obituaries online.
 Having the month and year of death will help to narrow down the search results, but it is possible to conduct a search with the person's name only.

 Visit the Web site for the newspaper serving the area where the person died.
 You may be able to access their online obituary archives for a small fee or you may need to actually subscribe to the online version of the newspaper to access the death notices.